csoeller/PYME-extra/README.md

 	pymex_install_plugins # important final step: register the plugins systemwide
 ```

+This should be all, at this stage you can launch the main applications, i.e. `visgui` (AKA `PymeVis` or `PYMEVisualize`) and `dh5view` (AKA `PYMEImage`) to open and process microscopy data.
+See also [Verify Installation](https://www.python-microscopy.org/doc/Installation/Installation.html#verify-installation) in the [PYME docs](https://www.python-microscopy.org/doc).

 #### Installing from source

-Still achieved with pip but from the source directory in which you unpacked PYME-extra (typically done when you cloned the git repository).
+As another alternative you can install directly from the source (e.g. as obtained from github).
+Still achieved with pip but now called from within the source directory in which you unpacked PYME-extra (typically done when you cloned the git repository).
 A plain install from source is done with

 ```
 	pip install .